The Rendezvous Club was located in the basement of the Douglass Hotel.

 Conversations in Jazz: The Ralph J. Gleason Interviews is available on Amazon.com.

 The legendary Showboat was located in the basement of the 1409 Hotel, formerly the Douglass Hotel.

 The historical marker out front notes that Billie Holiday “often lived here.”

 In 1964, Herb Spivak bought the property and renamed the jazz spot in the basement “Showboat Jazz Theatr” (purposely leaving off the “e”).
 All That Philly Jazz Director Faye Anderson interviewed Spivak on International Jazz Day 2019.

 Spivak increased the seating capacity from 100 to 200.
 The small bandstand was behind the bar.
-The Showboat played host to jazz greats such as Miles Davis, Dizzy Gillespie, Art Blakey, Cannonball Adderley, Bootsie Barnes, Philly Joe Jones, Thelonious Monk, Dinah Washington and Ramsey Lewis.
+The Showboat played host to jazz greats such as Miles Davis, Dizzy Gillespie, Lee Morgan, Art Blakey, Cannonball Adderley, Bootsie Barnes, Philly Joe Jones, Thelonious Monk, Dinah Washington and Ramsey Lewis.

 On June 17, 1963, John Coltrane Quartet recorded “Live at the Showboat” featuring Coltrane (sax) McCoy Tyner (piano), Jimmy Garrison (bass) and Elvin Jones (drums).

 The Rendezvous Room was located on the first floor of the Hotel Senator.
 It was operated by Irvin Wolf from 1947 to 1955.

 In a piece for the Tri-state Jazz Society, Rabbi Lou Kaplan wrote: